Procedure specificity

 Federal OSHA inspections rarely yield a single-standard citation.
 If you were cited under one of these, you were probably cited under the others too.

-See response guide
+See abatement guide

-See response guide
+See abatement guide

 1910.147 · FAQ

 For citations involving a fatality, willful violation, or significant penalty exposure, yes, hire an OSHA defense attorney.
-For most citations under this standard, the gap isn't legal strategy.
-It's getting organized before deadlines pass: contest window, abatement dates per item, written certification for each abated condition.
-That's the work OSHA Action Packet automates.
+For many citations under this standard, the immediate gap is operational: abatement work, proof, Owner Handoff, and written closeout documentation.
+That is the work OSHA Action Packet helps organize.

 For Lockout/Tagout citations, OSHA typically wants: Written energy-control program (dated); Machine-specific energy-control procedures (one per machine); Authorized employee training records.
 The full list is generated per-item inside your packet based on what was actually cited on your inspection.